13 Powerful Things Surviving a Terrorist Attack Taught Me About Life

 I had to learn to turn fear into positive energy.
 We don’t know always if a loved one will make it home.
 We don’t know if we’ll make it home.
 We don’t know when the chance will come to finally say what we need to say to someone, whether it’s “I love you” or “I’m sorry” or “I think I’m the one for the job.”
 Instead of dwelling in the terror of what the end could and might look like for you and everyone you care about, use it as motivation to live your life to the fullest.

 I hope this list helps you navigate the larger world and your own world just a bit more smoothly and peacefully than you did before.
-Next, read about the steps you can take to heal from a traumatic experience.
+Next, read the story of the woman who was personally blamed for the terrorist attacks on 9/11.